Appalachian English: A-verb-ing (a-prefixing)

 Phonological rules and restrictions apply to a-prefixing; for example, it can only occur with verbs accented on the initial syllable: a-fóllowin but not a-discóverin or a-retírin.
 Moreover, it cannot occur on –ing forms functioning as nouns or adjectives; the forms must function as verbs.
 Thus, sentences like the movie was a-charmin are ungrammatical.
 'A' can only be a prefix of verbs or complements of verbs with –ing.

-However, the a-prefix may not be attached to a verb which begins with an unstressed syllable, such as discover or retire.

 While much less frequent or productive, the a-prefix can also occur on participles ending in -ed, such as "a-haunted".

 The a-prefix has been found to occur most frequently in more animated or vivid narratives, as a stylistic device.

 Studies suggest that a-prefixing is more common with older speakers and might therefore disappear completely in a few years.
 Because of the considerable difference of a-prefixing frequency according to age (the frequency varied between 10% and 50%), Walt Wolfram (1976) supports the "(...) contention that a-prefixing is a phenomenon that is dying out in Appalachia".

 A-prefixing can be traced back to the 16th century: The construction reached its height from 1500 to 1700 and developed out of using the preposition "on" and a verbal noun ending in -ing.
 Only used in formal and educated writing in the 17th century, it became nonstandard in the 18th century.
 Montgomery (2009) argues that a-prefixing developed from the preposition "an"/"on" in Early Middle English and suggests that it arose from the loss of the -n from "on" in examples like "hee set before his eyes king Henrie the eight with all his Lordes on hunting in his forrest at Windsore" (Thomas Nashe, "Unfortunate Traveller", 1594).